sanmai/pipeline/README.md

 ## `$pipeline->runningVariance()`

 Computes online statistics for the sequence: counts, sample  mean, sample variance, standard deviation.
-- You can access these numbers on the fly with methods such as `getCount()`, `getMean()`, `getVariance()`, `getStandardDeviation()`.
+You can access these numbers on the fly with methods such as `getCount()`, `getMean()`, `getVariance()`, `getStandardDeviation()`.
-- This computation uses [Welford's online algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm), therefore it can handle very large numbers of data points.

-Accepts an optional cast method that should return `float|null`: `null` values are discarded.

-You can also have several running variances computing numbers for different parts of the data.
+This method also accepts an optional cast callback that should return `float|null`: `null` values are discarded.
+Therefore you can have several running variances computing numbers for different parts of the data.

 ```php
 $pipeline->runningVariance($varianceForShippedOrders, static function (order $order): ?float {